alex028502/advent2021/readme.md

 to aggregate the reports from all the tests.
 That's OK.
 There doesn't seem to be any danger of unused branches so far.
 It just would have been cool to see a coverage report.

+I am saving the data files to the repo.
+I don't know if I should be or not.